Perozz-cz/ESP_8266-clock/README.md

 The buzzer is activated for alarms and can be silenced by pressing any button.

 ## Motion detector
-If there motion isn't detected for 20second the display background light turns off.
+If motion isn't detected for 20 seconds, the display background light turns off.

 ## LCD Display
 The LCD I2C 16x2 display shows the current time, alarm settings...